nyior/clipit/README.md

 ## what is shortster ?
 Simple!
 Have you worked with bitly or tinyurl before? shortster does pretty much the same thing.
-It is a web application that allows you create shorter versions of those overly long smelly urls :) you want to share with other people.
-You know what? shortster is completely free ðŸ˜ƒ
+It is a web application with an accompanying browser extension that allows you create shorter versions of those overly long smelly urls :) you want to share with other people.
+You know what? shortster is completely free :sparkles:

+## Lol Nyior what's the browser extension for? aren't you over engineering?
+No not really! the browser extension would allow you shorten urls easily without having to visit our web platform or many more like it each time you want to create a short url.
+It makes shortening urls more convenient

-If you like this repo, click the â­
+If you like this repo, click the :star:

 ## what can shortster be used for?
 lol Nyior isn't that what you just explained in the paragraph above?